 Best Nonfiction Books About Racism

 Former NFL player and current Fox Sports analyst, Emmanuel Acho takes on the hard questions that many white Americans are afraid to ask but need to know to be more informed.
 Based on his hit Youtube series, Acho presents his topic as a way to help people increase their understanding and change their behaviors to help end racism in America.
-With Black Lives Matter being a hot topic right now, no surprise that this is one of the best new nonfiction books to read in 2020.
-Read more →
+With books on racism being a hot topic right now, no surprise that this is one of the best new nonfiction books to read in 2020.

 Best Memoirs of 2020

-I don’t usually mention celebrity memoirs, but for Alex Trebek, I will always make an exception.
-For over three decades, Trebek has hosted the trivia game show Jeopardy.
-Grateful for the outflowing of support after his diagnosis with pancreatic cancer last year, Trebek has finally decided to write a memoir.
+I don’t usually mention celebrity memoirs, but for Alex Trebek, I would always make an exception.
+For over three decades, Trebek hosted the trivia game show Jeopardy before his death this fall.
+Grateful for the outflowing of support after his diagnosis with pancreatic cancer last year, Trebek finally decided to write a memoir.
 Full of personal anecdotes and Jeopardy trivia, you’ll get an insightful look at a man who became an icon in American pop culture.
-Read more →

 Discover the Best Books of 2020!